ekristen/aws-nuke/docs/resources/shield-protection-group.md

 - `Members`: The list of resource ARNs that are members of the protection group
 - `Pattern`: The pattern for the protection group
 - `ProtectionGroupArn`: The ARN of the Shield protection group
-- `ProtectionGroupId`: The unique identifier of the Shield protection group
+- `ProtectionGroupID`: The unique identifier of the Shield protection group
 - `ResourceType`: The resource type for the protection group
 - `tag:<key>:`: This resource has tags with property `Tags`.
 These are key/value pairs that are added as their own property with the prefix of `tag:` (e.g. [tag:example: "value"])